 Forecast Details for Philadelphia, PA

-Monday: A slight chance of showers after 8am.
-Mostly cloudy, with a high near 73.
-East wind around 5 mph.
-Chance of precipitation is 20%.
+Monday: A chance of showers between 11am and 5pm.
+Partly sunny, with a high near 66.
+Southwest wind 10 to 15 mph, with gusts as high as 25 mph.
+Chance of precipitation is 30%.

-Monday Night: Showers likely, mainly after 2am.
-Mostly cloudy, with a low around 63.
-East wind around 5 mph becoming calm in the evening.
-Chance of precipitation is 60%.
+Monday Night: A chance of showers, mainly after 2am.
+Mostly cloudy, with a low around 58.
+Southwest wind around 5 mph.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tuesday Night: A chance of showers and thunderstorms before 8pm.
-Mostly clear, with a low around 63.
+Tuesday: A chance of showers before 2pm.
+Partly sunny, with a high near 78.
+Southwest wind 10 to 15 mph, with gusts as high as 25 mph.
 Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+New precipitation amounts of less than a tenth of an inch possible.

-Friday Night: A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 68.
-Chance of precipitation is 30%.
+Friday Night: A chance of rain.
+Mostly cloudy, with a low around 51.

-Saturday: A chance of showers and thunderstorms.
-Mostly cloudy, with a high near 81.
 Chance of precipitation is 50%.

+Saturday: A chance of rain.
+Mostly cloudy, with a high near 65.
+Chance of precipitation is 40%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!